Skip to main content

 • sam:connectors:create - Create connectors

-• sam:connectors:read - Read connectors
+• sam:connectors:read - Read/view connectors

 • sam:connectors:update - Update connectors